 During the Third Crusade (1189-1192), there was a group of knights who decided to establish a new order of chivalry in honour of Saint Thomas Becket, the martyred archbishop of Canterbury.
-The Order of Knights of St. Thomas of Canterbury was founded by William, a chaplain to Ralph of Diceto, with the possible involvement of Hubert Walter, archbishop of Canterbury, and King Richard I of England.
+The Order of Knights of Saint Thomas was founded by William, a chaplain to Ralph of Diceto, with the possible involvement of Hubert Walter, archbishop of Canterbury, and King Richard I of England.
 In the “Theatre of Honour” lib.
 9, cap.
 11, the author, in giving an account of the military orders of the Holy Land, says:

 “The order of St. Thomas was instituted by the King of England, Richard, surnamed Catur de Lyon, after the surprizal of Acars and being of the English nation they held the rule of St. Augustin , and wore a white habit and a full red cross, charged with white scallop in middle”